calogica/calogica.com/_posts/2019-12-08-nfl-4thdown-attempts.md

 [Schad, Betancourt and Vasishth proposed a more formal set of steps in their paper "Principled Bayesian Workflow"[^bayes-workflow] if you're interested in diving deeper here.]

 ### Model Data
 For all our models, we'll use summarized fourth down play data.
-Instead of the individual 32,628 fourth down plays in our play-by-play dataset, we will make our life (and our MCMC samplers life) easier by aggregating those plays by:
+Instead of the individual 32,628 fourth down plays in our play-by-play dataset, we will make our life (and our MCMC sampler's life) easier by aggregating those plays by:
 - Season
 - Week
 - Team